 bring me a little piece of bread.

-The origin of the word biedronka is both very old and quite fascinating.
-Earlier forms of the word may have been connected to the Polish word biodro (“hip”).
-Old words such as biedry or biedrzyć się referred to something spotted or covered in tiny marks.
-The Polish National Centre for Culture describes this particularly well in an article entitled:
+The origin of the word biedronka is very old and quite fascinating.
+Earlier forms of the word may have been connected with the word biodro (“hip”).
+The adjective bedrъ meant “having spots on the hips”.
+This is described particularly well by the National Centre for Culture in the following article:

 Today, many people in Poland also associate the word Biedronka with the popular supermarket chain.
 The name was chosen deliberately, as ladybirds create warm, friendly, and familiar associations, making it a perfect fit for the brand.